-Abortion is medical termination of a pregnancy.
-It ends the life of the fetus and does not produce a live birth.2
+Abortion is a medical termination of a pregnancy.
+It ends the life of the fetus and does not produce a live birth.
+1 2

 2. Does California law place limitations on abortion rights?

-In California, women have a fundamental right to have an abortion.
+Abortion laws in California grant women have a fundamental right to terminate her pregnancy.
 There are limitations, however.3

 The right to an abortion is absolute in the state in 2 cases.
 These are when: